Dethik/Marios_Speciality_Food_Products/README.md

 9. To start a local server, open your default browser and type "localhost:3000" into the search bar and press enter.
 Here, you will see the live server.

+10. Once on "localhost:3000" sign up with an email and password and have fun.

 ## Running Tests
 * This application was created using test-driven development (TDD).
 * To run the tests yourself, follow the steps below.